yehoshuasandler/lovelacejs/README.md

-# Dmein
+# Lovelacejs

 Lovelacejs is a modern JavaScript Library to create objects that easily mutate data through relationships, filtering, and tranforming the shape of data..
 Designed without dependencies and with modern JavaScript Syntax.
-Dmein is a tool for robust data manipulation with ease.
+Lovelacejs is a tool for robust data manipulation with ease.

 ## Table
 Functionality is rooted in data being constructed as an instance of the `Table` class

-    import { Table } from 'dmein`
+    import { Table } from 'lovelacejs`

     const table = new Table({
       id: 'abc',